antistereov/server-config/README.md

 #### DNS

-Add an A-record for Grafana and Roundcube.
+Add an A-record for Grafana.

 #### Nginx Proxy Manager